EENI Global Business School

 Doctorate: World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Diálogo de Cooperación de Asia Study, Course Master Doctorate in International Business in French Dialogue de coopération asiatique Masters Foreign Trade in Portuguese Diálogo de Cooperação da Ásia.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Diálogo de Cooperación de Asia Study Doctorate in International Business in French Dialogue de coopération asiatique Masters Foreign Trade in Portuguese Diálogo de Cooperação da Ásia.

 The objective of the Asia Cooperation Dialogue is to set up the “missing link” in Asia by incorporating every Asian Country, and developing an Asian Community without duplicating other institutions or creating a bloc against others.